 For routine deworming, I use a blend of Wild Orange, DigestZen (a DoTerra proprietary blend), Oregano, Lemongrass and Clove (NOT for pregnant animals!!).
 I will occasionally add Lemon essential oil, especially when dealing with barberpole worms, as it really helps with anemia.

 If you struggle with coccidia, the addition of Cinnamon (not for pregnant goats) may help you.
 OnGuard from DoTerra, or Thieves from Young Living, are also good options.
 Remember to avoid formulas with clove and cinnamon in pregnant goats.

 There are other oils that may aid in treatments for specific parasites, if you struggle with a particular one, please send me a message or leave a comment below.

-The dosing that I use is 1 drop of each oil, once a week for maintenance/prevention.
+The dosing that I use is 1 drop of each oil, mixed into 2-3cc olive oil, once a week for maintenance/prevention.
 If doing a “treatment protocol,” I will do the oils once a day for 3 days straight, then wait 4 days, and then repeat again for 3 days.
 The “3 days on, 4 days off” method is also something I use consistently in a particularly bad worm season.

 Step 4.
 Garlic, Garlic, and MORE GARLIC!

 Garlic is absolutely my favorite overall supplement!
 Good ‘ol fresh garlic cloves are wonderful for goats!
 Not only does garlic help with internal parasites, but since we started our goats on a daily garlic regimen, their immune systems have been really strong, and our previous fly and tick problems are no more!
 Hooray for garlic!
 You can read about how we feed garlic, and much more, in our post, Using Garlic to Improve Herd Health!

 Step 5.
 Proper Management